Four years after Metropolis, Austrian-born Fritz Lang directed his expressionistic suspense film “M.”

 Much is made of the “leitmotif” that Beckert whistles as he stalks his young victims.
 Hall of the Mountain King is perhaps the film’s most well-known feature.

-In addition to influencing the future use of short, melodic tunes to denote the presence of certain characters (Superman, Indiana Jones, Darth Vader—pretty much any score composed by John Williams), M’s use of a pneumatic device to identify its villain also deserves attention.
+In addition to influencing the future use of short, melodic tunes to denote the presence of certain characters (Superman, Indiana Jones, Darth Vader—pretty much any score composed by John Williams), the use of a pneumatic device to identify a villain was also very modern.

 Without M, would we have had the nursery rhyme in Stephen King’s The Tommyknockers (1987)?
 Or Elle Driver’s whistling in Quentin Tarantino’s Kill Bill (2003)?
 What about the tongue click sound in Ari Aster’s Hereditary (2018)?, or the creepy noise made by Jennifer Kent’s The Babadook (2014)?

-M was also an early example of what would later become the police procedural.
+The film is also an early example of what would later become known as the police procedural.

-And let’s not forget about M’s influence on Film Noir.
+And let’s not forget about the influence on Film Noir.

-Most of M is from the criminal’s point of view, whether Beckert himself, or the Rivereine Mafia, who view themselves as morally superior profit-driven crooks, not unlike the principled thieves that would later populate the films of Michael Mann.
+Most of the film is from the criminal’s point of view, whether Beckert himself, or the Rivereine Mafia, who view themselves as morally superior profit-driven crooks, not unlike the principled thieves that would later populate the films of Michael Mann.

-So too are the tonal qualities of M, its eerie sense of surveillance, paranoia and dread, gradually building as the plot unfolds.
+So too are its tonal qualities, its claustrophobic sense of surveillance, paranoia and dread, gradually building as the plot unfolds.

 Lang’s use of composition is what really stands out, particularly the visual motifs that populate the final act.